Welcome to the Canis lupus meets Felis silvestris use case.

 First we use a Point in Polygon Filter to restrict our occurrence data to Germany.
 For better readability it is recommended to name the datasets.

-Next, we join the raster data to the vector data using the Raster Vector Join Operator, which takes the occurrence data as a vector and the Ecosystem Atlas as raster data.
+Next, we join the raster data to the vector data using the Raster Vector Join Operator, which takes the occurrence data as a vector and the IÖR Landschaftsklassifikation as raster data.

-The result is that the vector data is spatially linked to the raster data by position.
-Therefore, a new column is added to the vector data table containing the information.
+The result is that the vector data is spatially joined to the raster data by position.
+Therefore, a new column is added to the vector data table containing the information from the raster/the raster value.
+The float values are the result of the clustering calculating the mean of all integer encoded classes in classified data.
+This won't reflect in the downloaded data.

-To visualise the classified data, it is recommended to use the Class Histogram operator, which translates the Ecosystem Atlas numbers into class names using the metadata.
+To visualise the classified data, it is recommended to use the Class Histogram operator, which translates the IÖR Landschaftsklassifiation numbers into class names using the metadata.

 The graph then shows the distribution of occurrences according to class.